What to see in Altea

 The charming Plaza del Convento is the place where we turn away from Playa de la Roda to head towards the “Fornet”, the historic center of Altea.
 This is an ideal place to relax and rest among its olive trees and cypresses before starting the climb up…

-3. Costera Mestre de la Música
+3. The most beautiful street in Altea: Costera Mestre de la Música

 Costera Mestre de la Música, Altea